Ultralight aviation: Electric

 Advancements in batteries, motors, and motor controllers has led to some practical production electric propulsion systems for some ultralight applications.
 In many ways, ultralights are a good application for electric power as some models are capable of flying with low power, which allows longer duration flights on battery power.

 In 2007, the first pioneering company in this field, the Electric Aircraft Corporation, began offering engine kits to convert ultralight weight shift trikes to electric power.
 The 18 hp motor weighs 26 lb and an efficiency of 90% is claimed by designer Randall Fishman.
-The battery consists of a lithium-polymer battery pack of 5.6kWh which provides 1.5 hours of flying in the trike application.
+The battery consists of a lithium-polymer battery pack of 5.6 kWh which provides 1.5 hours of flying in the trike application.
 The company claimed a flight recharge cost of 60 cents in 2007.

 A significant obstacle to the adoption of electric propulsion for ultralights in the U.S. is the weight of the battery, which is considered part of the empty weight of the aircraft despite efforts to have it considered as fuel.
-As battery energy density improves lighter batteries can be used.
+As the specific energy of batteries improves, lighter batteries can be used.